rux616/starfield-junk-in-your-ships-trunk/support/docs/README.md

 Summary
 -------
-(Cargo holds, fuel tanks, grav drives, shields, weapons.
+(Cargo holds, fuel tanks, grav drives, reactors, shields, weapons.
 You want variety?
 We got variety.
 Adds new flips and decorative versions of many different ship modules.)

 NOTE: Now requires [Ship Builder Categories](https://www.nexusmods.com/starfield/mods/7310) - you will get a CTD without it installed and above this mod in your load order!